ellayipinghou/rack-algorithm/README.md

 ## Overview 📜

 This program automates the tedious process of combining laboratory sample racks into optimal batches.
-Using a greedy algorithm, it takes hundreds of individual racks (each containing 1-96 samples) and efficiently combines them into near-capacity destination racks while minimizing the total number of processing batches.
+Using a greedy algorithm, it takes hundreds of individual racks (each containing 1-96 samples) and efficiently combines them into near-capacity destination racks, maximizing the utilization space while keeping the total number of processing batches reasonable.

 ### Key Features ✨:
 - Intelligent batch optimization following laboratory constraints